Astoria Riverfront Trolley: Route and service

 Service was inaugurated on June 8, 1999, on a 2.7 mi route from Portway Street to 36th Street.
 The principal boarding location was at the Columbia River Maritime Museum (at 17th Street and approximately the middle of the route), and initially there were no other set stops.
 Several designated stops were added later, and some of these include a bench and small shelter.
 Passengers are still permitted to flag-down the trolley in between the posted stops.

 The route runs parallel to the Columbia River's bank, and the river is visible most of the way.
 In a few places, the tracks are carried on low trestles over the water.
 The line passes through the National Register of Historic Places-listed Downtown Historic District, and its westernmost section passes under the Astoria–Megler Bridge.
 To the east of the Maritime Museum, at 20th Street, it passes a former Spokane, Portland and Seattle Railway depot built in 1924.
 The fare has always been $1, with an all-day pass available for $2.
 Around 2006, operation was extended east from 36th Street to 39th Street, making the line about 3 mi long.

 During the first few years, the line operated from March or April through December, daily in summer months and otherwise Fridays through Sundays.
 Since about 2005, it has typically run daily from May through September, and sometimes also during spring break.
-Hours of operation are noon to 7 p.m. daily, Memorial Day to Labor Day, with more limited dates and hours in late spring and early fall.
-A round trip takes about 50 minutes.
+Hours of operation are noon to 6 p.m. daily, Memorial Day to Labor Day, with more limited dates and hours in late spring and early fall.
+A round trip takes about 60 minutes.
 The car makes a trip approximately once an hour in each direction, but there is no exact schedule.
 Volunteers from the trolley association operate the car, with a two-person crew consisting of a motorman and a conductor.
 Boarding takes place at the rear door, where the conductor assists people in boarding, collects fares and identifies sights along the route while talking about the city's history.

 The trolley line has been credited by local officials with being instrumental in bringing about redevelopment of the downtown waterfront area, among them the chairman of the Port of Astoria Commission, the executive director of the chamber of commerce and the chairman of the Clatsop County Commission.
 Mayor Willis Van Dusen, another of the trolley's supporters, was quoted in a 2004 Daily Astorian article as saying that the trolley "has become almost a logo for the city, second only to the Astoria Column."

 Because of the COVID-19 pandemic, all service was suspended in 2020.
 As of early July 2021, the line was scheduled to reopen for service on July 23.

+Following the collapse of the Buoy Beer building in June 2022, services carrying passengers were restricted to between Basin Street to Sixth Street.
+With the demolition of most of the building complete, full service along the line resumed in July 2024.